cliburn/bios-823-2020/README.md

 # Syllabus for BIOS-823-2020

+BIOS 823 is designed for people who want to work in a data science team, especially in a healthcare setting.
+Hence the course focuses on the skils and knowledge needed to contribute to the main roles in a data science team:

+- Making data available and accessible for analysis
+- Processsing data and performing exploratory data analysis
+- Statistical inference and machine learning
+- Scaling up to big data and deplying automated workflows

-BIOS 823 describes the challenges faced by analysts as data gets larger and more complex, and the strategies that have been developed in response to these challenges.
-The core topics are how to manage data and how to make computation scalable.
-Applications to the analysis of structured, semi-structured and unstructured data, especially from biomedical contexts, will be interleaved into the course.
+You will learn how to use the essential tools for each of these roles effectively.
+The emphasis is on conceptual understanding, and we will hgihlight only selected software packages that examplify each role.
+Once you understand the concepts, it should be simple to self-learn other similar packages, and you have the opportuntity to do so in projects.
+Applications of data science to the analysis of structured, semi-structured and unstructured data, especially from biomedical contexts, will be interleaved into the course.

 The course examples are primarily in Python and fluency in Python is assumed.

-Pre-requisites:

-- Fluency in Python (BIOS821, STA 663 or equivalent)

 Course repository is at https://github.com/cliburn/bios-823-2020